jpedro/crypto/README.md

 # crypto

-A small go library to encrypt and decrypt text.
+Small go library to encrypt and decrypt text.

 ## Usage